So Many Ensembles. One Shared Love of Music.

 New England Ballet Company

 GCTYO is proud to be in a position to give back to the community.
-Its new Daniel E. Offutt Community Outreach Program exposes students to playing instruments and inspires dedicated young musicians for the future.
-GCTYO students are active volunteers in this program, and often in their own music communities, frequently giving time and raising money for other musical causes.
-GCTYO students also provide one-on-one instruction to younger wind and brass students.
+Our Daniel E. Offutt Community Outreach Program exposes students to playing instruments and inspires dedicated young musicians for the future.
+Students with no musical experience may join GCTYO’s Steel Pan Orchestra program.

 Please consider donating to GCTYO